Highly migratory species fisheries

-- assurance that our fisheries are being managed sustainably
+- assurance that a fishery is being managed sustainably

-- access to key international markets for certain species – others can trust we are doing the right thing.
+- access to important overseas markets for certain species – others can trust we're doing the right thing.

-- Longline fishing vessels also catch non-targeted fish and other animals (bycatch) like seabirds and turtles.
+- longline fishing also catches non-target species and other animals (bycatch), including seabirds and turtles

-- Purse seine fishing for skipjack tuna has little bycatch in New Zealand waters, but methods used elsewhere in the Pacific result in bycatch.
+- purse seine fishing for skipjack tuna has little bycatch in New Zealand waters

-- The albacore troll fishery has no major bycatch and minimal environmental impact.
+- albacore troll fishing has no major bycatch, and minimal environmental impact.

-Fisheries New Zealand manages the effects of commercial fishing on the environment both in New Zealand and internationally (under Regional Fisheries Management Organisation arrangements).
-Details for HMS fisheries can be found in the HMS fisheries plan and the annual operational plan.
+We manage the effects of commercial fishing on the environment in New Zealand and internationally.
+We do this under regional fisheries management organisation arrangements.
+Details on this for HMS fisheries can be found in the HMS fisheries plan and the annual operational plan.

-Fisheries New Zealand has management measures in place to reduce the effects of longlining on non-targeted fish species and other animals such as seabirds and turtles.
+We have management measures in place to reduce the effects of longlining on non-target species.
 For example: